Seneca-ICTOER/CSP451/docs/course-info/assessments.md

 - Checkpoints are practical and as underlying infrastructures change, upgrade and are patched, the instructions must be updated, so Submission requirements often change.
 Check submission instructions frequently and be mindful of announcements.
 While major changes are usually announced through Blackboard Portal announcements, minor ones might go unnoticed.
 It is your responsibility to follow latest submission instructions for your work
 - Each Checkpoint is independent of the another but you probably need the knowledge and setup from previous Checkpoint to proceed to next, so if you fall behind, it is difficult to catch up.
 - You will have one week from the time Checkpoint instruction is posted until you submit it, for late submission policy, refer to [Late Submission Policies](#late-submission-policies) section.
-- You have permission for **ONE** submission only, so take extra caution about what you submit.
+- You have permission for **ONE** submission only, be mindful of what you submit.
 If you have made a mistake in your submission, you can request a second submission but it must be requested before the due dates.
 Resubmission request after due dates cannot be accommodated.
 - Checkpoints are individual assignments and you will need to work on them individually and complete them on your own.
 Feel free to discuss with other students and use Collaboration channel in [GitHub Discussions](https://github.com/orgs/CSP451/discussions) to resolve issues or seek help, but the work should be your authentic work and similarities beyond coincidence will be considered cheating and [Seneca's Integrity Policy](https://www.senecapolytechnic.ca/about/policies/academic-integrity-policy.html) will be enforced.

 ### Milestones